 Gross Impact Evaluation

 The measure type, deemed or non-deemed, will dictate the savings verification approach.
-For measures with per unit savings values deemed by the TRM, Navigant will calculate verified gross savings estimated by multiplying deemed per unit savings (kWh and kW) by the database-verified quantity of eligible measures installed.
+For measures with per unit savings values deemed by the TRM, Navigant will calculate verified gross savings estimated by multiplying deemed per unit savings (therms, kWh and kW) by the database-verified quantity of eligible measures installed.
 Eligible deemed measures must meet all physical, operational, and baseline characteristics required to be assigned to the deemed value as defined in the TRM.
 Measures with fully custom or partially-deemed ex ante savings will be subject to retrospective evaluation adjustments to gross savings on custom variables.
 For fully custom measures, Navigant will subject the algorithm and parameter values to evaluation adjustment, where necessary.
 For partially-deemed measures, TRM algorithms and deemed parameter values will be used where specified by the TRM, and evaluation research will be used to verify custom variables.

 Verified Net Impact Evaluation